Ari-Zerner/journallm/README.md

 1. Check that your FOLDER_ID is correct
 2. Verify that the folder contains Day One backup files (they should have "Day One" in the name and end with ".zip")
 3. Run with `--debug` flag to see more detailed information about the files in the folder

+### Invalid local file
+If you see an error processing a local file:
+1. Make sure the file exists and is readable
+2. Verify that it's a valid ZIP file containing JSON files or a valid JSON file
+3. Check that the JSON structure matches the expected Day One format
+4. Run with `--debug` flag to see more detailed error information